 Students’ undergraduate years present invaluable opportunities to explore a range of interests, including ones outside engineering.
-General education requirements provide some diversity in students’ education, but some students elect to take this a step further, formalizing this with a minor or a double major.
+General education requirements provide some diversity in students’ education, however some students elect to take this a step further, formalizing their decision with a minor or a double major with coursework beyond the 120 credit hours required for the BS-CIE.
 In some cases, a minor or a double major complements a student’s civil engineering education.
-In other cases it may appeal to a student’s special interests, such as graphic design, dance, or foreign language study.
-Managing a minor or a second major requires special advising and creation of a curriculum plan as early as possible in a student’s GMU career to coordinate curriculum requirements.
+In other cases it may simply appeal to a student’s special interests, such as graphic design, music, or foreign language study.

 Minor in Environmental Engineering

 CEIE offers a minor in Environmental Engineering.
 Students with engineering majors in CEIE, BIOE, and SEOR, and non-engineering majors in Biology, Chemistry, Environmental Science and Policy, Geography and Geoinformation Science, and Geology are especially encouraged to consider this offering.
 The minor prepares students through additional coursework for subsequent graduate studies in water and environmental engineering at GMU or elsewhere, and for employment in environmental engineering, although the minor by itself does not constitute an engineering qualification.

 The curriculum includes nine credits of CEIE engineering core courses and ten credits outside CEIE as follows:

 - CEIE 240 Hydraulics (3 credits)